iliassioutis/iliassioutis.github.io/index.md

 </style>

 ## Project delivery & methods (how I work)
-A practical delivery guide showing how I run projects in practice — SDLC, Agile/Scrum, Waterfall/stage-gate, plus the governance and artifacts I use to keep delivery traceable, predictable, and audit-ready.
+A delivery guide showing how I run projects in practice — SDLC, Agile/Scrum, Waterfall/stage-gate, plus the governance and artifacts I use to keep delivery traceable, predictable, and audit-ready.

 <div class="home-grid">
   <div class="home-card">